Working Abroad

 The Right Mix

 What it takes more than anything else is the right mixture of adventurousness and a realistic assessment of the situation.
 A can-do attitude is essential, but if it leads you to throw all caution to the wind it can be detrimental as well.
-While it is certainly not the best approach for self-employed expats to ponder over all the difficulties and risks they’ll have to face, it would be equally wrong to neglect them completely.
+While it is certainly not the best approach for to ponder over all the difficulties and risks you will have to face, it would be equally wrong to neglect them completely.

 The simple rule is: Do your research, know the market, be prepared, believe in your idea – and don’t let anything stop you!
 Don’t forget that there are cultural differences, too, when it comes to following your dream.
 Some nationalities are more prone to take risks than others.
 In some countries, people may think you’re crazy if you turn up with a half-baked business idea.
 In other parts of the world, entrepreneurship and a go-get attitude are much more part of the national mentality, so to speak.
 As a self-employed expat, you might have more luck with the latter.